Frequently Asked Questions About MCLE in Arizona

 - The program must have an agenda, written materials, and a certificate of completion or attendance.

-For online programs, what qualifies for interactive or self-study?
+For online programs, what qualifies for interactive programming?

 How much credit do attorneys receive for teaching?

 If the presentation is accompanied by original written materials prepared, or augmented - the speaker may earn teaching credit as follows: